syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### expandAll()
 {:#methods:expandall}

-Expand all the parent item’s in TreeGrid.
+To expand all the root level nodes in TreeGrid.

 Usage: we can able to expand all the parents records in TreeGrid control dynamically.